TrustlyInc/trustly-react-native-example/README.md

 />
 ```

-The function informed in `onMessage` will receive the message with a URL that must be opened in an in-app browser, as in the example below (and in the `App.tsx` file):
+The function provided in `onMessage` will receive a message containing a URL, which must be opened in an in-app browser, as shown in the example below and in the `App.tsx` file:

 ```javascript
 handleOAuthMessage = (message: any) => {